 1. Creating a custom intro for a YouTube video

 Few netizens have yet to see the opening sequence of a TED Talk.
 It’s a classic intro because of its memorability, quality, and most importantly, it immediately gives you a sense of the brand’s educational objective.

-A good video intro is unique, and it should resemble the overall style and theme of the YouTube Channel you’re creating.
+A good video intro is unique, as well as the audio, and it should resemble the overall style and theme of the YouTube Channel you’re creating.
 But aside from these touches of identity, most intros actually follow a pretty consistent set of rules.
 Read on for ideas on how to create one for yourself.

 What goes into a YouTube intro?

 For the perfect intro, you’d need to align your ideas with a specific set of considerations.
 Video length, branding, animated text, quality, music and storytelling are the elements you need to get right for that perfect establishing setup.

 The video intro should be kept strictly under 5 seconds to keep viewers engaged.
 Statistics show that intros longer than 25 seconds decrease viewer rates by 50%, as they are more likely to click off or skip before the actual content has even commenced.
 That’s why a veteran channel like Funny or Die has an intro that lasts a swift 2.3 seconds.

 That’s why after bingeing a few episodes on Netflix, they allow you to skip the opening credits.
 Viewers can do this on YouTube now too, with the new ‘skip 10 seconds’ feature.

 To get viewers to recognise your brand, all intros should include your key brand elements.
 Most of the time, it’s your brand name, tagline, logo, signature colours, or fonts.
 Consistency is key in creating a memorable intro.